Skip to Content

 Air Fryer Stuffing Balls

+No turkey dinner is complete without these air fryer stuffing balls.
 I’m always down for a classic roast dinner on Thanksgiving or Christmas Day.
 From the moist meat to the glazed carrots and glistening potatoes, it’s the perfect way to ring in the holidays.
-But honestly, no turkey dinner is complete without these air fryer stuffing balls.
+These stuffing balls make the meal complete and put a fun twist on a holiday classic!

 Packed with an incredible mix of classic herbs, a hefty dose of chicken broth, and a bunch of butter, this rich and flavorful recipe is bound to have your friends and relatives reaching for seconds!